 Hanuman is considered to be having a lot of Strength, Power, and Wisdom.
-Hanuman is one of the most worshiped God and many people are seen devoting their Tuesday to the worship of Lord Hanuman.
+Hanuman is one of the most worshiped God.
+People are seen devoting their Tuesday to the worship of Lord Hanuman.
 In India, you can see the grandest temples of Hanuman on every corner.

 Lord Hanuman, the Monkey God and one of the most fascinating characters in the Ramayana, personifies the true superhero-philosopher.
 He is one of the greatest devotees of Lord Rama.
 Panchamukha Hanuman is considered to be the 11th embodiment of Lord Shiva.
 He was a mystic being that is half-human and half-animal.

 The Auspicious One who, according to the sacred scriptures, was the first God to originate, as well as part of the powerful Trinity.
 He combines two of the most cherished traits in the Hindu bhakti-shakti worship traditions: “heroic, strong, assertive excellence” and “loving, emotional devotion to personal God“.